UAB Hospital: Ratings

-UAB Hospital also serves as the primary teaching hospital for the UAB School of Medicine.
-Seven UAB Hospital specialty programs are among the nation's top 50 — five are in the top 25 — of the 16 categories evaluated at America's 5,189 hospitals in 2006 by U.S. News & World Report.
-With its seven ranked programs, UAB Hospital was one of only 176 hospitals, or about 3 percent of U.S. institutions studied — and the only hospital in Alabama — to rank high enough in even one specialty to make the magazine's national "Best Hospitals" list.
-The seven specialties are: rheumatology (6th); heart and heart surgery (14th); gynecology (14th); kidney disease (17th); cancer (23rd); and orthopedics (47th).
+UAB Hospital serves as the primary teaching hospital for the UAB School of Medicine, with seven of its speciality programs ranked among the top 50 (of 5,189 hospitals) in the United States according to U.S. News & World Report in 2006.
+Five of the seven ranked programs were in the top 25, making UAB Hospital one of only 176 institutions nationwide studied and the only hospital in Alabama to be recognised by the magazine's "Best Hospitals" list.
+Its seven ranked specialties are: rheumatology (ranked 6th), cardiology and heart surgery (ranked 14th), gynaecology (ranked 14th), kidney disease (ranked 17th), oncology (ranked 23rd), and orthopaedics (ranked 47th).

-The 2005-2006 list of "Best Doctors in America" includes 234 UAB physicians, more than two-thirds of all specialists from the Birmingham metropolitan area in the Best Doctors database.
-Best Doctors is an independent, knowledge-based medical referral service located in Aiken, South Carolina.
-Its surveys ask peer physicians, "If you or a loved one needed a doctor in your specialty, to whom would you refer them?"
-Only about 3 to 5 percent of all specialists worldwide make the list, which currently names 33,000 in the U.S. — including 345 physicians in the Birmingham area.
+In 2005-2006, 234 physicians from the University of Alabama at Birmingham Hospital were included in the list of "Best Doctors in America".
+The list is compiled by Best Doctors, an independent medical referral service located in Aiken, South Carolina.
+Best Doctors surveys peer physicians to generate a list that responds to the question "If you or a loved one needed a doctor in your specialty, to whom would you refer them?"
+Over 33,000 physicians from the United States were included in the list, with 345 from the Birmingham metropolitan area being featured.
+The surveys are highly competitive, with only 3-5 percent of all specialists worldwide being successfully listed.

-UAB Hospital received a 2005-2006 Consumer Choice Award from the National Research Corporation (NRC).
-It is among just 207 of 3,000 hospitals, nationally, to receive the recognition.
-The award is bestowed upon hospitals that receive highest marks among consumers for their quality and image, based on a nationwide survey of more than 200,000 households representing some 400,000 consumers.
-UAB Hospital is the only Birmingham-area hospital to receive the award this year.
-The recognition places UAB Hospital alongside such institutions as Johns Hopkins, Duke University Hospital, the Cleveland Clinic, the Mayo Clinic, and Yale-New Haven Hospital.
+In the same period of 2005-2006, UAB Hospital achieved the Consumer Choice Award of the National Research Corp (NRC).
+The award placed UAB among only three hospitals in the state and a total of 207 of the 3,000 hospitals in the US that hold this distinction.
+The award is given to institutions that receive the highest marks in terms of both quality and image from a nationwide survey of 200,000 households, representing 400,000 consumers.
+UAB Hospital was the sole hospital in Birmingham to be honored.
+The recognition placed UAB Hospital alongside such institutions as Johns Hopkins, Duke University Hospital, the Cleveland Clinic, the Mayo Clinic, and Yale-New Haven Hospital.